 Negligence is a legal concept that is commonly used in injury cases.
 In the context of civil law, it is defined as the failure of one party to take the proper care in doing something which causes injury or damages to another party.
+Our attorneys can help you determine if negligence played a role in your accident.

 The five elements of legal negligence are as follows: